 Learnings from Product Design Interviews

-Over the past few months, I interviewed at companies like Dropbox, Google, Lyft, and plenty others.
+Over the past few months I interviewed at Dropbox, Google, Lyft, and plenty others.
 Here’s what I learned.

 To be quite honest, this was the first time I’ve gone through the holistic designer interview process.
 Nearly all previous roles I stumbled across through connections, working with others that led to a role, or was at small enough companies where a formal design interview was barely built out.
 Hopefully this will be of value to someone new to design, as well as someone who’s been around for a while, but hasn’t interviewed extensively.